tetratelabs/getenvoy/CONTRIBUTING.md

 ## Coding Style

 - The code is linted using a relatively stringent [golang-ci config](./.golangci.yml).
-To run this linter (and a few others) use the `ci/format` script.
-To verify, you can run the `ci/lint` script.
+To run this linter (and a few others) use run `make format`.
+To verify, you can run `make lint`.
 - We follow standard Go table-driven tests and use the [`testify/assert`](https://github.com/stretchr/testify#assert-package) library to assert correctness.
 To verify all tests pass, you can run the `ci/test` script.

 ## DCO